Skip to content

 Jan 31, 2025 9:48:32 AM

 Hello and welcome to Private Credit Pulse by Financial Profiles, a weekly account of the latest industry news and views to help you stay current on the buzz in this dynamic space.
-As private credit navigates the challenges posed by President Trump's recent tariff hikes, the market is adapting with innovative strategies and significant deals that highlight its resilience and adaptability.
+This week, tariffs and market volatility have significantly impacted lending and the private credit market.
+Bloomberg’s Going Private points out that banks are retreating in a big way.
+An estimated $6.5 billion was pulled from US leveraged-loan funds in the week through Wednesday, the sector’s biggest-ever outflow.

 Below is a list of other links to help you catch up on this week’s market headlines.